mohammedshady/stock_trade_game/ReadMe.md

 You can easily add any Frontend React components to the project.
 For this purpose, please use the `client/src/components` directory.

-Here are two components you can start with:
+Here are two components Folders you can start with:

-1. **Home** -> This component can be used for the login and create game (Mario component).
+1. **Home** -> This Folder can be used for the login and create game (Mario component).
-2. **Game** -> This component can be used for other components related to the game.
+2. **Game** -> This Folder can be used for other components related to the game.

 ## Adding CSS Styles

-For adding custom CSS styles to the project, please use the `styles` folder.
+For adding custom CSS styles to the project, please create `styles` folder inside the Home/Game Folder.

 # Getting Started